-On March 31, the show launched a week-long fundraiser called “Schitt’s Creek Gives Back,” during which cast members hosted Instagram Live sessions every day of the week to encourage fans to donate whatever amount they could.
+On March 31, the show launched a week-long fundraiser called “Schitt’s Creek Gives Back.”
+During the fundraiser, cast members hosted Instagram Live sessions every day of the week to encourage fans to donate whatever amount they could.

-By the final day of the fundraiser, which coincided with the airing of the series’ final episode, the cast had raised more than $165,000 for Food Banks Canada and Feeding America, surpassing their initial goal of $100,000.
+The cast raised more than $165,000 for Food Banks Canada and Feeding America, surpassing their initial goal of $100,000.

 On their fundraising page, the cast had written that they wanted to show people “the same kind of generosity and goodwill that our fans have shown us over the last six years.”